 How Empxtrack can help

 Empxtrack is integrated HR software that combines all aspects of an employee’s lifecycle in an easy-to-use browser-based application.
-It integrates Goal Setting and Tracking, Appraisals, Training, Self Services, in Empxtrack HCM, Recruitment, Rewards and Recognitions or other achievement related targets such as those explained above.
+It integrates Goal Setting and Tracking, Appraisals, Training, Self Services, HCM, Recruitment, Rewards and Recognitions or other achievement related targets such as those explained above.
 All these can be automatically captured or imported in Empxtrack and can be linked to Compensation management and Payroll Software.

 Empxtrack captures all these details and over 1500 different parameters and helps companies manage the most complex variable incentive plans using its Pay for performance module.
 HR managers can, in addition, get reports on impact evaluation, scenario analysis and final payout – all in a matter of minutes.